Maryland Name Change: A Complete How-To Guide

 Social security card

-You should correct your social security card before other documents.
+You must correct your social security card before other documents.
 Your local Social Security Administration field office handles this.

 Driver's license

-Wait to change the name on your driver's license until 24 hours after notifying the Social Security Administration.
+Wait to change the name on your driver's license or REAL ID until 24 hours after notifying the Social Security Administration.
 But wait no longer than 30 days to alert the MVA.

 Passport

-You may change the name on your passport at the beginning or end of your new name voyage.
-It doesn't depend on another document going first.
+You have the flexibility to change the name on your passport at either the beginning or end of your new name journey.
+It does not depend on your SSA card or driver's license going first.

 Birth certificate